fostermadeco/genly/README.md

 Genly is a utility for managing a shared Docker network and other common services for local development environments.
 It is heavily inspired by [Dash](https://github.com/dreadfullyposh/dash).

-Like [Rokanan](https://github.com/fostermadeco/rokanan), it is named after an Ursula Leguin character.
+Like [Rokanan](https://github.com/fostermadeco/rokanan), it is named after an Ursula Le Guin character.

 ## Prerequisites